 - In a skillet with a few tablespoons of olive oil cook potatoes for 5-7 minutes – I like mine to be a little crispy when I put them in the casserole.

 - Arrange potatoes evenly in the bottom of the dish.

 - Combine egg mixture ingredients in a large bowl, stir well and set aside.

-- In a medium skillet heat 3 T olive oil and garlic, black beans, tomatoes and scallions for 5 minutes.
+- In a medium skillet heat 3 T olive oil and garlic, tomatoes and scallions for 5 minutes.
 Add spinach to the sauté and cook for 2 additional minutes (spinach should be bright green – do not overcook)